Bloodlines (comics)

-"Bloodlines" was a 1993 comic book story arc published by DC Comics.
+"Bloodlines" is a 1993 comic book story arc published by DC Comics.
 It was an intracompany crossover that ran through DC's superhero annuals and concluded with a two-issue Bloodbath miniseries written by Dan Raspler.
 The antagonists were a race of monstrous dragon-like aliens who killed humans for their spinal fluid.
 A small fraction of the parasite's victims survived and become super-heroes via their ordeal.
 This plot device introduced a wave of "New Blood" superheroes into the DC Universe.
 Seven DC Comics series were spun out of the event: Blood Pack, Razorsharp and the Psyba-Rats, Hitman, Anima, Loose Cannon, Argus and Gunfire.

 Publication history

-The villains of the crossover were the formerly imprisoned survivors of a race of alien parasites named Angon, Gemir, Glonth, Lissik, Pritor, Venev, and Slodd that could shapeshift into humanoid form.
-These humanoid forms were based on the initial entities they first encountered, a squadron of L.E.G.I.O.N. soldiers, most of whom perished.
-The bite of the Bloodlines Parasites was administered to the back of the neck by a mouth-within-a-mouth.
-This bite is intended to remove the spinal fluid for sustenance.
-This usually killed the victim for food, but occasionally awakened superhuman powers in the recipient.
-This was also the means by which the creatures could reproduce.
+The villains of the crossover were the formerly imprisoned survivors of a race of alien parasites named Angon, Gemir, Glonth, Lissik, Pritor, Venev, and Slodd that could shapeshift into humanoid forms.
+They commonly kill others by feeding on their spinal fluid, which can awaken superhuman powers in the recipient.

 Each of the annuals involved in the crossover used this plot device to introduce a new super-powered character to the DC Universe.
-The Bloodlines crossover event spanned 23 of DC's regular titles and wrapped up in the two-part miniseries Bloodbath.
-The alien parasites that came to Earth to gather spinal fluid sacrificed themselves to help birth a gigantic alien known as the Taker.
-Many long-term heroes were absorbed into the monster, only to be saved by the very heroes the parasites had created.
+The Bloodlines crossover event spanned 23 of DC's regular titles and wrapped up in the two-part miniseries Bloodbath, in which the alien parasites sacrificed themselves to birth a gigantic alien known as the Taker.
+Many long-term heroes were absorbed into the monster, only to be saved by the heroes the parasites had created.

 This series spun off into the Blood Pack miniseries.
 Gunfire also had a short-lived series.
-Some of the heroes created by the aliens died in the 2005-2006's Infinite Crisis event.
+Some of the characters introduced in Bloodlines were killed in Infinite Crisis.

-The only New Blood character to succeed as an independent property was Hitman, who first appeared in 1993's Demon Annual and went on to star in his own sixty-issue ongoing series from 1996 to 2001 written by Garth Ennis and drawn by John McCrea.
+The only New Blood character to succeed as an independent property was Hitman, who first appeared in 1993's Demon Annual and went on to star in a solo ongoing series from 1996 to 2001 written by Garth Ennis and drawn by John McCrea.